What is AutoGen?

 |---|---|---|

-| ALWAYS | Asks a human to reply at every step | Interactive sessions, demos |
+| ALWAYS | Asks human at every step | Interactive sessions, demos |

-| TERMINATE | Asks human only when termination is triggered | Approval gate at the end |
+| TERMINATE | Asks human only on termination | Approval gate at the end |

-| NEVER | Fully autonomous β no human prompting | Production pipelines |
+| NEVER | Fully autonomous | Production pipelines |

 Build a working two-agent system from 15 lines of Python.